sabbir-rupom/akaash-rest-api/README.md

 ## Getting Started

-This project includes both file cache system and memcache system, along with a custom authentication process with JWT.
+This project includes both file cache system and memcache system.
+To make the project more simple to handle, I have made the project more scalable than the previous version of this template with appropriate configuration settings.

 For testing purposes and examples, I have added a database sample in `/public/resource` folder; and added some custom API along with a `/public/console` web form to communicate those API and view responses